demisto/content/Packs/CheckPointHarmonyEndpoint/README.md

-Cortex XSOAR interfaces with CheckPoint Harmony Endpoint to help protect organizations with security solutions and IT operations.
+Cortex XSOAR interfaces with Check Point Harmony Endpoint to help protect organizations with security solutions and IT operations.

 # What does this pack do?